Washington shuts down ahead of fierce snowstorm

 | WASHINGTON

-WASHINGTON The U.S. capital shut down on Wednesday ahead of a fierce snowstorm that had blanketed the Midwest, cut power to about 50,000 homes and businesses and forced hundreds of flights to be canceled.
+WASHINGTON The U.S. capital shut down on Wednesday ahead of a fierce snowstorm that had blanketed the Midwest, leaving thousands without power and forcing hundreds of flights to be canceled.

-Jokingly referred to as "snowquestration" in a nod to the federal budget crunch, the wintry weather prompted storm warnings for much of the Ohio River Valley and the mid-Atlantic states and as far south as Georgia as the storm moved east, the National Weather Service said.

-The government, already hit by $85 billion in budget cuts that took effect last Friday, ordered 375,000 federal workers in the Washington area to stay home.
-Many businesses and institutions also closed, including the International Monetary Fund.
+The government, already hit by $85 billion in overall budget cuts that took effect last Friday, ordered 375,000 federal workers in the Washington area to stay home.

-Major school districts in the region shut down ahead of the storm, which is packing winds of up to 35 miles per hour (56 km per hour).
+Major school districts in the area also shut down ahead of the storm, which is packing winds of up to 35 miles per hour (56 km per hour).

-In the Appalachian foothills, heavy snow began overnight at Charlottesville, Virginia, and left more than 1 foot on the ground by morning.
+In the foothills of the Appalachian Mountains, heavy snow began overnight at Charlottesville, Virginia, and left more than one foot (30 cm) on the ground by morning.
 Schools were closed and roads were mostly empty.

 "We've had about four snow warnings this season, but this is the first time it's actually happened," said Lucy Rucker, 70, a retiree whose power was knocked out by morning.